rocket-pool/docs.rocketpool.net/readme.md

 Rocket Pool Documentation Hub - Features Guides, FAQs, API Reference and more.
 It is written in [Vitepress](https://vitepress.dev/guide/what-is-vitepress).

 We welcome all contributions!
-Please refer to our [ contribution guidelines ](./contributing.md).
+Please refer to our [contribution guidelines](./contributing.md).

 ## Prerequisites